Sliick / Articles / Product

 Generation fails with a permission errorA field referenced by the template is hidden from you by Salesforce permissions.
 Ask your admin to grant access or adjust the template.

-The generated PDF has missing dataA merge field could not resolve.
+The generated file has missing dataA merge field could not resolve.
 This should normally fail at validation.
 Ask your admin to re-proof and re-publish.

-The generated PDF formatting looks unusualThe proof in your admin’s editor is the source of truth.
+The generated file formatting looks unusualThe proof in your admin’s editor is the source of truth.
 Ask them to compare against a fresh proof; if it differs, raise an issue.

 Generated file naming